querkmachine/beeps.website/src/blog/2023-01-09-logical-properties-are-cool-dont-use-them.md

 tags: [web development]
 ---

-[Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) is a CSS specification that aims to supplement 'physical' CSS properties and —ones that reference immutable physical directions, think like `margin-left` or `text-align: right`—with 'logical' versions that instead refer to more subjective points, like the 'start' or 'end' of something.
+[Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) is a CSS specification that aims to supplement 'physical' CSS properties and values—ones that reference immutable physical directions, think like `margin-left` or `text-align: right`—with 'logical' versions that instead refer to more subjective points, like the 'start' or 'end' of something.

 If this sounds familiar, that's because it's pretty much an evolution and extension of values introduced in Flexbox and Grid Layout: `justify-content: start`, `align-items: flex-end` and similar values have existed in CSS for some years now.